 Underrepresentation in leadership positions

 Corporate advisory firm Korn Ferry recently released results from a June 2016 study about women in leadership.
 The analysis of data from 1,000 top U.S. companies found that women make up only 11% of CIOs and 5% of CEOs in technology companies.

 Of the results of the analysis, Peggy Hazard, Korn Ferry’s Managing Principal, said that “study after study shows that diverse senior teams provide better corporate results. . . .
 However, the needle is not moving as quickly as any of us would like to see.”

 What’s discouraging women from entering (and staying in) the tech industry?

 Why isn’t that needle moving?
 Now that we’ve seen some of the hard numbers, let’s dig a little deeper to discover some of the potential reasons why the tech industry has gotten to this point.

 The root of technology’s gender gap certainly doesn’t begin in the adult world of hiring practices and fair play in the workplace.
 It likely goes back much further.
 When kids first start to think seriously about their hobbies and career aspirations, many look around for a role model for inspiration and ways to explore their interests.

 But what if they can’t find this kind of validation?
-For bright young women with an interest science, technology, engineering, or technology, what happens when those STEM disciplines are seen and represented as a male domain?
+For bright young women with an interest in science, technology, engineering, or technology, what happens when those STEM disciplines are seen and represented as a male domain?
 Research suggests that interest in these subjects fades.